Aircloak/aircloak/README.md

     bundle exec cap deploy

+If you want to both deploy and migrate with a single command, you can run

+    cap deploy:migrations

 Please note that doing a `cap deploy`, while restarting the unicorn workers, does not always have them reload the classes in the __lib__ directory.
 I haven't investigated why this is.
 If it happens to you, stop and start the unicorns like this: